Spatial-aware Vision Language Model for Autonomous Driving: Experiments

 \subsection{Implementation Details}

 Following the configuration of our base model OmniDrive-Agent~\cite{wang2025omnidrive}, we utilize EVA-02-L~\cite{eva02} as the vision encoder and LLaVA v1.5~\cite{hLiu_2024_LLaVA1.5} as the LLM, initializing the latter with its pretrained weights on the LLaVA-665K dataset~\cite{hLiu_2024_LLaVA1.5}.
 For the point cloud encoder, we employ FSDv2~\cite{fan2024fsdv2} pretrained on nuScenes~\cite{nuscenes}.
-We jointly finetune the entire LVLDriver—applying LoRA only to the LLM components—on the OmniDrive dataset~\cite{wang2025omnidrive} and our proposed \OurDataset dataset.
+We jointly fine-tune the entire LVLDrive—applying LoRA only to the LLM components—on the OmniDrive dataset~\cite{wang2025omnidrive} and our proposed \OurDataset dataset.
 The learning rate for the \OurFusion is set to $4\times10^{-4}$, while the learning rate for image encoder, point encoder and LLM is $2\times10^{-5}$.
 We use AdamW optimizer with a batch size of 16 and train for 12 epochs, using a 500-iteration warmup followed by cosine annealing policy.
 Training requires approximately 30 hours on 8×A100 GPUs (40 GB each).
-Additionally, we finetune LVLDriver on the DriveLM dataset to evaluate its performance on DriveLM.
+Additionally, we fine-tune LVLDrive on the DriveLM dataset to evaluate its performance on DriveLM.